Simulating nonlinear optical processes on a superconducting quantum device: Introduction

 For quantum Hamiltonian simulations to be efficient, a number of criteria must be met.
 One criterion is that the Hamiltonian matrices must have special properties.
 In our case, the matrices are sparse, for which efficient quantum algorithms exist \citep{berry2007efficient,berry2014exponential,low2017optimal}, at least for future error-corrected quantum computers.
 Another criterion is that one must not be interested in the full information stored in the quantum memory.
 In our cases, we are interested, for example, in the intensity of the backscattered light, which involves just a few expectation values.
 Overall, the scheme we develop is efficient for simulating how quantum light interacts with plasmas and can accelerate such simulations on future error-corrected quantum computers.

 We demonstrate our scheme on a current superconducting quantum device using a two-qubit example.
-Rather than performing black-box quantum Hamiltonian simulation algorithms, which only become more efficient for larger system sizes, we simply decompose the requisite unitary operations into elementary gates using a Cartan decomposition \citep{smith2020open, huang_quantum_2023}, which is the most efficient approach for two-qubit problems.
-In our previous work, we have demonstrated that current devices can perform time evolution using the exact unitary \citep{shi2021simulating}, which is obtained by analytically exponentiating the full Hamiltonian matrix.
+Our demonstration pushes the limit of what current hardware can do and addresses important trade-off between different error sources for product-formula algorithms.
+Rather than implementing black-box quantum Hamiltonian simulation algorithms, which are not feasible on current devices and will only become more efficient for larger system sizes, we simply decompose the requisite unitary operations into elementary gates using a Cartan decomposition \citep{smith2020open, huang_quantum_2023}, which is the most efficient approach for two-qubit problems.
+For more qubits, the number of two-qubit gates Cartan decomposition requires grows exponentially, so implementing larger problems on future devices require different methods.
+In our previous work, we have demonstrated that current devices can perform two-qubit time evolution using the exact unitary \citep{shi2021simulating}, which is obtained by analytically exponentiating the full Hamiltonian matrix.
 In principle, if one could perform the exact exponentiation, then the problem is already solved.
 However, even when the exact unitary was prescribed, we found that quantum devices had difficulties repeating the dense unitary beyond a few cycles, unless one can drastically improve gate fidelity.

 In this paper, we demonstrate the next level of quantum computation by assuming that only certain parts of the exact unitary can be performed efficiently.
 More specifically, since our Hamiltonian has two non-commuting terms, we assume that each term can be exponentiated exactly.
 Then, we use product formulas to approximate the total unitary.
 Product formulas are often known as Hamiltonian splitting in the plasma literature \citep{he2015hamiltonian,morrison2017structure}, and are known as Lie-Trotter-Suzuki decomposition in the quantum literature \citep{trotter1959product,suzuki1976generalized}.
-On future quantum computers, quantum Hamiltonian simulations may still utilize product formulas in cases where the full Hamiltonian cannot be simulated efficiently but its subparts can.
+On future quantum computers, quantum Hamiltonian simulations may still utilize product formulas, when the full Hamiltonian cannot be simulated efficiently but its subparts can.